Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 This option determines the verbosity of Akeeba Backup's log file:

 Errors only.
 Only fatal errors are reported.
 Use this on production boxes where you have already confirmed there are no unreadable files or directories.
+We do not recommend using this setting.

 Errors and warnings.
 The minimum recommended setting, reports fatal errors as well as warnings.
 Akeeba Backup communicates unreadable files and directories which it wasn't able to backup through warnings.
 Read the warnings to make sure you don't end up with incomplete backups!
 Warnings are also reported in the Backup Now page GUI irrespective of the log verbosity setting as a convenience.